Our Story

 We are carpenters here, so we made it of leftover building materials.
 We started with the platform.
 We put a tent on the platform for the first season, then built the house and the suspension bridge. |

-What we didn't count on was the fact that there are lots of people like us: hikers/canoeists who look for time off the grid, who understand how to function sustainably there, who enjoy being self-sufficient.
+What we didn't count on was the fact that there were lots of people like us: hikers/canoeists who looked for time off the grid, who understood how to function sustainably there, who enjoyed being self-sufficient.